mongodb/mongo-c-driver/doc/installing.rst

 To build and install debug binaries, remove the ``"-DCMAKE_BUILD_TYPE=Release"`` argument to ``cmake`` and ``/p:Configuration=Release`` to ``msbuild.exe``.

+To use the driver libraries in your program, see :doc:`visual-studio-guide`.

 Native TLS Support on Windows (Secure Channel)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^